Martine Aubry, Mayor of Lille and President of the Urban Community of Lille Métropole. She declined to serve in Franois Hollande's first government

 In November 2008 Aubry was selected as leader of the Socialist Party after a divisive congress.
 Aubry faced off as the candidate of traditionalists against former presidential candidate and moderniser Ségolène Royal, having attracted the support of former rival for the post Paris mayor Bertrand Delanoë.
 Aubry’s period of leading the party has seen a continuation in the decline of its fortunes, amid much internecine inter-party conflict between rival wings, with splits over policy and between generations.
 While the party has struggled nationally, it controls 21 of France’s 22 regions and the bulk of the country’s largest communes.
 Some argue that the party’s rebirth lies in the newer generation of local politicians, such as Evry mayor Manuel Valls, rather than relying on its ageing elite.
 Indeed in May 2012, Manuel Valls was appointed French interior minister in François Hollande's first government.

 But back in June 2011, Aubry became the first contender to declare for the Socialist ticket for the 2012 election, though in October 2011 she was ultimately defeated in the party's first ever presidential primary by Royal's former partner (and her predecessor as PS leader) François Hollande, who was elected French President on 13 May 2012.
 Her hopes of being appointed Prime Minister were dashed when the post went to Nantes mayor Jean-Marie Ayrault.
 She later turned down a consolation prize ministerial post as it was not sufficiently senior.
-She also announced that she would step down as Socialist Party leader in September 2012.
+In September 2012 she stepped down as Socialist Party leader.

 Martine Aubry is divorced from her former husband, Xavier, whose surname she carries.
 Aubry has published a steady stream of books on human resources, local government and current affairs, since her time as a ministerial adviser to the present day, and has been the subject of three biographies.
 She is a member of the Century Club, which seeks to bring together France's elite and most influential politicians, businessmen and writers.